Winstanley (film)

-Winstanley is a 1975 British black-and-white film about social reformer and writer Gerrard Winstanley.
-It was made by Kevin Brownlow and Andrew Mollo (creators of It Happened Here) and based on the 1961 David Caute novel Comrade Jacob.
+Winstanley is a 1975 British black-and-white film directed by Kevin Brownlow and Andrew Mollo and starring Miles Halliwell and Terry Higgins.
+It was written by David Caute and Brownlow based on Caute's 1961 novel Comrade Jacob.
+It was produced by the British Film Institute Production Board, and is about social reformer and writer Gerrard Winstanley.

 Plot

 The film details the story of the 17th-century social reformer and writer Gerrard Winstanley, who, along with a small band of followers known as the Diggers, tried to establish a self-sufficient farming community on common land at St George's Hill ("Diggers' Hill") near Cobham, Surrey.
 The community was one of the world's first small-scale experiments in socialism or communism, and its ideas were copied elsewhere in England during the time of the Protectorate of Oliver Cromwell, but it was quickly suppressed, and in the end left only a legacy of ideas to inspire later generations of socialist theorists.